weibeld/terraform-aws-kubeadm/README.md

 kubectl --kubeconfig kubeconfig get nodes
 ```

-> If you don't see all nodes yet, the cluster may still be bootstrapping.
-Just wait some few seconds and try again.

 At this point, you can install a CNI plugin in your cluster.
 For example:

 ```bash